Q: I haven't heard of U.S. Baseball Academy. How long have you been doing this?

 A: In the pitching program, players are all performing the drills at the same time, and each needs a catcher.
 If one player in a session catches for another, each will only receive half as much instruction.
 A catcher can be a parent, sibling, or friend.
 Youth players serving as catchers should bring a catcher's mask to wear.

-Q: You have hitting sessions for high school players but pitching sessions only through eighth grade.
+Q: You have hitting sessions for high school players but pitching sessions only through ninth grade.
 Why?

 A: There are several reasons, but the most important is safety.
 With each player required to bring his own catcher, we found it got too dangerous for parents and siblings trying to catch high school pitchers in an indoor environment.